CENTENNIAL REFLECTIONS ON WOMEN’S SUFFRAGE AND THE ARTS

 Proposals for panels of 3–4 papers (1.5–2 hours) are also warmly welcomed, as are proposals for one-hour roundtables of 3–5 participants.
 We encourage proposals from postgraduate students and independent scholars in addition to institutionally-affiliated established academics.

-Planned activities include a panel discussion featuring artists who have been active in performing and creating works based on women’s suffrage and some of its key figures; a recital of the music of Dame Ethel Smyth; and a visit to the nearby Watts Gallery.
+Planned activities include a panel discussion featuring artists who have been active in performing and creating works based on women’s suffrage and some of its key figures; and a recital of music and readings.
 We envisage that an edited publication will be developed from papers presented at the conference.

 Abstracts of not more than 300 words should be e-mailed by 26 January 2018 to email@example.com.
 Decisions will be communicated to speakers by 23 February 2018.
 A limited number of student bursaries may be offered to offset costs of attendance.